JakobHav/ufr-sheet-universal/README.md

 I improved my typst templete sheet for University of Freiburg submissions over the last semester and finally decided to pubish it in a universal Version :)

 ## Install
-To use it, just head to your package path and clone this Repository.
+To use it, just head to your package path and clone/download this Repository.

 | OS          | Default local package path                            |
 | ----------- | ----------------------------------------------------- |